Binney/story-a-week/netlify/functions/server/stories/husbands.md

 Gavin was in the corner drinking beer with Terrence, who pointed.
 “He’s over here.
 Why d’ye want him?
 You can’t have him until I’ve finished my pint.”

 Aston Ho waved his hand vaguely.
 Vic saw the thing he was holding was a writ, real bamboo-paper written in real ink.
 “Got a summons for them.
 Li Hei, anyone?
 And – oh, you’re Vic Hargreevs, aincha?
 You too.
 Here.”
-With this he shoved he writ under Vic’s nose, scattering the cribbage board and sending the pegs flying.
+With this he shoved he writ under Vic’s nose, scattering the cribbage board and sending cards and pegs flying.
 Vic apologised and set about picking them up.

 Marat picked up the writ.
 “Vic, my dear dad-to-be, you’ve been called up for jury service!”